 The Influence Machine is part of The Artangel Collection.
-Since its initial presentation in 2000, it has been presented at the Whitworth, the University of Manchester in 2011, at Tate Modern London in 2013 and at Wolverhampton Art Gallery in 2014.
+Since its initial presentation in 2000, the work has been re-presented multiple times, including at the Whitworth, The University of Manchester in 2011, George Square Gardens, The University of Edinburgh in 2016 and Birmingham Cathedral in 2017.

 Oursler isn’t claiming to be a magus.
 He’s a child of the Seventies, of the television age, the same age as systems such as cable and satellite and the web.
 The polyphonic aural universe fascinates Oursler...
 In his art, he listens in and collects evidence of the senses in the altered conditions of consciousness that now prevail. — Marina Warner, Tony Oursler: The Influence Machine, London and New York, 2000